meiersi/blaze-react/README.markdown

         :: ResourceManager
            -- ^ a resource-t like manager for safely allocating -- resources like timeouts and threads
-        -> (Transition st (IORequest st ()) -> IO ())
+        -> (Transition st (IORequest st ()) () -> IO ())
            -- ^ A callback that can be used to submit state transitions to the -- application.
         -> IO a
     }

+-- | An application runner that executes runAppReactJs
+  :: st                                             -- initial state
+  -> IORequest st ()                                -- initial request
+  -> (st -> Html (EventHandler (IORequest st ())))  -- rendering
+  -> IO ()

+-- | Run an application on the server-side to prefetch its data before sending -- a pre-initialized state to the client-side.
+--
+-- We can use this in combination with the rendering of a 'Html' value to a -- string to provide very fast initial-page-load times for applications that -- need to fetch data.
+--
+-- Note that the implementation of this function relies on the ability to -- forcefully de-allocate all resources used by 'IORequest's. prefetchApp
+  :: st                 -- ^ initial state
+  -> IORequest st ()    -- ^ initial request
+  -> (st -> Bool)
+     -- ^ A predicate that states when the state is complete enough, i.e., -- when enough data has been prefetched.
+  -> IO st
 ```

-We want to have that support, as we want to be able to execute applications on
+As hinted at in the example above, we want to have that support, as we want to
-the server-side (e.g., for testing, development and page pre-rendering).
+be able to execute applications on the server-side (e.g., for testing,
-There, we must make sure that we do not leak threads or other resources.
+development and page pre-rendering).
+There, we must make sure that we do not
+leak threads or other resources.

 ### Stage 2 - Completeness